-A promoter region - This is the component of plasmids that is involved in recruiting transcriptional machinery
+A promoter region - The component of plasmids that is involved in recruiting transcriptional machinery.

-Primer binding site - This is a short sequence of DNA on a single strand that is typically used for the purposes of PCR amplification or DNA sequencing
+Primer binding site - A short sequence of DNA on a single strand that is typically used for the purposes of PCR amplification or DNA sequencing.

 Although plasmids share various general characteristics, there are different types in existence.

 Also referred to as antimicrobial resistance plasmids, resistance plasmids are a type of plasmids that carry genes that play an important role in antibiotic resistance.
 They are also highly involved in bacterial conjugation by producing conjugation pili which transfer the R plasmid from one bacterium to another.

 Resistance plasmids are divided into two main groups that include:

 Narrow-host-range group - Often replicated within a single species.

 Broad-host-range group - Easily transferred between bacteria species.
 This group of resistance plasmids has been shown to carry a range of antibiotic resistance genes.

 Following the transfer of antibiotic resistance genes to drug-sensitive bacteria, this can cause the bacteria to develop resistance towards a variety of drugs.